 Our government's continuous layout of the new rural supply and marketing network after the 14th Five-Year Plan is based on the integration of resources from the national level and provincial cross-domain level, which will supply and sell the whole chain to close the loop and make up for the shortcomings of the new private model of the cyberstar economy and the internet economy for poverty alleviation, so that the work of helping the majority of farmers to preserve income promotion is more refined.
 Since the reform and opening up (Zhao, 2022), from the very beginning of the household responsibility system to the government's abolition of the arable land tax and breeding income preservation subsidies to help farmers, to the establishment of the agricultural futures market, to the promotion of inclusive finance and credit for the agriculture, to the recent construction of the new supply and marketing agency network, our government's efforts and breadth of work continue to deepen, with a clear goal to make the farmers' groups generally rich, so that their consumption power continues to rise, so that they are truly willing and assured.
 The government's goal is to make farmers more affluent, to increase their spending power, and to make them willing and comfortable to spend their precautionary savings to improve their lives (farmers are the group with the most precautionary savings).

-Our research suggests that the Chinese government will stimulate the consumption of farmers by increasing both income (or transfer payments) and expenditure.
+The research suggests that the Chinese government will stimulate the consumption of farmers by increasing both income (or transfer payments) and expenditure.
 In terms of increasing income (or transfer payments), in addition to preserving the price of agricultural products through the new supply and marketing agency network (Andolfatto,2018) and the private agricultural economy model, it will also vigorously use large amounts and large percentages of consumption vouchers (e.g., promotional coupons) (Kahn,2021), most likely in the form of digital RMB for precise and universal distribution (Auer,2020), which can overlap to stimulate the development of China's digital economy (Solberg Söilen,2021); in terms of increasing spending, it will rely on farmers' major high consumption demand (Infante,2022).
 In terms of increased spending, we will rely on the main high consumption needs of farmers, and cooperate with the majority of high-quality supply-side enterprises and platforms (2023 is also a promising year for the platform economy to bottom out), or use the digital RMB approach for precise poverty alleviation-style consumption matching (Andolfatto,2019).

 In total, the country will increase higher responsibility for high-income groups from a tax perspective, elevate more promotional fee-preserving confidence initiatives for the middle class, cash in more income enhancement measures for low-income groups, especially rural groups with significant bases, and lead a new economic model that enhances their quality of life-a digital consumer model aligned with urban consumption group.
 The digital consumption index established in this paper can be used to measure and track the potential and function of digital consumption in the consumer recovery wave (Kiff, 2020).